projectdiscovery/cvemap/README.md

 FILTER:
-   -k, -kev         display cves marked as exploitable vulnerabilities by cisa -nt, -template   display cves that has public nuclei templates -poc             display cves that has public published poc -h1, -hackerone  display cves reported on hackerone
+   -k, -kev         display cves marked as exploitable vulnerabilities by cisa -t, -template    display cves that has public nuclei templates -poc             display cves that has public published poc -h1, -hackerone  display cves reported on hackerone